 The contamination of cluster members to the shear signal is quantified by a $P\left(z\right)$-decomposition method \citep{Gruen2014,Melchior2017,Varga2019}.
 We find no sign of cluster member contamination in the stacked shear profiles in different redshift and richness bins.
-Conservatively, and as in the previous analysis of the eROSITA Final Equatorial Depth Survey (eFEDS) clusters \citep{Chiu2022}, we set the cluster member contamination to be zero across the radial bins with a $2\sigma$ upper limit of $6 \%$ at the innermost bin ($R \approx 0.2~\mathrm{Mpc}/h$) that decays outwards following a projected Navarro-Frenk-White (NFW) model \citep{Navarro1996}.
-With a calibration against the COSMOS 30-band photo-$z$ sample and a spectroscopic sample, the bias in the photometric redshift of the selected sources is quantified to be $\lesssim 6 \%$ for the cluster redshift $z_{\mathrm{cl}}\lesssim1.2$ and accounted for in the weak-lensing modeling.
-The multiplicative bias $m$ in the shape measurements as a function of the source redshift is quantified with a systematic uncertainty $\delta m$ at $1.7 \%$ level \citep{Mandelbaum2018b}.
+Conservatively, and as in the previous analysis of the eROSITA Final Equatorial Depth Survey (eFEDS) clusters \citep{Chiu2022}, we set the cluster member contamination to be zero across the radial bins with a $2\sigma$ upper limit of $6 \%$ at the innermost bin ($R \approx 0.2~\mathrm{Mpc}/h$).
+It then decays outwards following a projected Navarro-Frenk-White (NFW) model \citep{Navarro1996}.
+With a calibration against the COSMOS 30-band photo-$z$ sample and a spectroscopic sample, the bias in the photometric redshift of the selected sources can be quantified as $\lesssim 6 \%$ for the cluster redshift $z_{\mathrm{cl}}\lesssim1.2$ and accounted for in the weak-lensing modeling.
+The multiplicative bias, $m$, in the shape measurements as a function of the source redshift is quantified with a systematic uncertainty, $\delta m$, at $1.7 \%$ level \citep{Mandelbaum2018b}.

-As a result, the shear profile $g_{t}\left(\theta\right)$, the lensing covariance matrix that serves the measurement uncertainty, and the photometric redshift distribution of the selected source sample are obtained as the HSC weak-lensing data products for 96 \erass clusters, with a total signal-to-noise of 40.
+As a result, the shear profile $g_{t}\left(\theta\right)$, the lensing covariance matrix that serves the measurement uncertainty and the photometric redshift distribution of the selected source sample are obtained as the HSC weak-lensing data products for 96 \erass clusters, with a total S/N of 40.
 The systematic uncertainties, including the cluster member contamination, the photo-$z$ bias, and the multiplicative bias associated with these weak-lensing measurements, are quantified and taken into account in deriving the weak-lensing mass bias $b_{\mathrm{WL}}(M,z)$ \citep[see][]{Kleinebreil2024}.